RiyazKhanPathan/control-PC-from-Mobile/README.md

 :::::::::::::::::::  USAGE  :::::::::::::::::::

+      Connect your PC to Hotspot and Run ControlPCinLAN.py, Enter the IP Address and Port number that was prompted in your mobile browser or another PC connected locally.

 1. 🔗 this button will enable you to open links from your mobile to desktop.

 2. Audio, Video, Docs will list out all available files in C:\users\path\to\user\profile\[Music,Videos,Documents].